mingchen62/transformers-classfication/README.md

 ### Current Pretrained Models

 The table below shows the currently available model types and their models.
-You can use any of these by setting the `model_type` and `model_name` in the `args` dictionary.
+You can use any of these by setting the `model_type` and `model_name` in the `config` dictionary.
 For more information about pretrained models, see [HuggingFace docs](https://huggingface.co/pytorch-transformers/pretrained_models.html).

 | Architecture        | Model Type           | Model Name  | Details  |
 | :------------- |:----------| :-------------| :-----------------------------|